-- The material was posted legitimately – work available through the Internet may not be reproduced if you know, or should have known, that the work was made available without the consent of the copyright owner;
+- The material was posted legitimately – work available through the Internet may not be reproduced if you know, or should have known, that the work was made available without the consent of the copyright holder;

 - There is no visible notice prohibiting use – must be something more than the copyright symbol;

 - There is no digital lock preventing access or copying; and